bwangsta/weathercast/README.md

 `npm run dev`

 ## Usage
-Type in a city in the search bar and the webpage will display its current weather and its future daily forecast.
-If the location is different from the one you want, type the location  name in the search bar and after a second, a search result will pop up and allow you to select the correct location.
+Type in a city in the search bar and the webpage will display its current weather and its future forecast.
+Click between the daily and hourly button to see the daily or hourly forecast.
+Swipe left and right on the forecast to see more.
+Click on the temperature unit button to toggle between displaying the temperature in Fahrenheit or Celsius.
+Click on the volume button to toggle on and off the weather sound effects that match the location's current weather.

 ## Roadmap
 - [x] Dynamically change background image based on location's current weather